benedictjones/EiM_MaterialProxy/README.md

 # EiM Material Proxy
 This code consists of an EiM simulation that uses differential evolution (DE).
 The material is replaced with a SPICE based model, produced by integrating NGSpice with Python via PySpice.
-This supports the paper:
+This supports the paper: \

-Title: Towards Intelligently Designed Evolvable Processors
+**Title**: Towards Intelligently Designed Evolvable Processors \

-Authors: Benedict Jones, John Chouard, Bianca C.C.
+**Authors**: Benedict Jones, John Chouard, Bianca C.C.
 Branco, Eléonore G.B.
 Vissol-Gaudin, Christopher Pearson, Dagou A. Zeze, Michael C. Petty, Christopher Groves

+_Please note that this repository is a work in progress._

 ## System Requirements